CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 > [!NOTE]
 > FIXME – Check if this is sane.

-* SBOM Assemblers collect, assemble, update, or annotate SBOM metadata — _They make sure the metadata and related artifacts are **Current**_.
+* SBOM Assemblers collect, combine, update, maintain, attest or annotate SBOM metadata — _They make sure the metadata and related artifacts are **Current**_.
 (CPANSec-2024)
     * This role is very similar to SBOM Author roles, but while an SBOM Author mainly concerns themselves with the creation of authoritative meta fields, the SBOM Assembler ensures they are complete and correct.
 * They may for example collect SBOMs throughout build dependency resolution, and assemble (merge), translate (transform), to produce SBOMs for analysis or audit purposes.
 (NTIA-2021, "Transform" category, paraphrased)